 We are located just an hour and 20 minutes from the Albany airport and train station.
 For GPS, please use 219 Hawk Circle Lane, Cherry Valley, NY .
 13320.

 We have beautiful, hand-crafted, timber frame cabins located just on the edge of our forest, that provide a dry and safe place for our program participants to sleep.
 Each cabin sleeps five, with one single bed and four bunk beds.
 Cabins are quaint and homey and uniquely designed with animals and symbols carved into the beams making for a memorable stay.
 Beds have wooden platforms, so bringing a mattress pad both for added cushion and for insulation is advised along with pillows and sleeping bags.

 Our single cabin is a cozy, timber frame cabin.
 It contains a bed with a comfortable mattress and plenty of space to sit and write.
 It is conveniently located near all the other cabins, as well as Eagle House.

 We have a second cabin that is located just down the hill from the rest of the cabins, through the maple grove and is tucked in amongst the honeysuckle bushes.
-It sleeps two and is conveniently located half way between camp and the farmhouse.
+It sleeps two and is conveniently located half way between Eagle House and the farmhouse.